Infineon/mtb-example-psoc6-dual-cpu-ipc-pipes/README.md

       ```
       make program TARGET=CY8CPROTO-062-4343W TOOLCHAIN=GCC_ARM
       ```

-      **Note:** Before building the application, ensure that the *cm4_app/deps* folder contains the BSP file (*TARGET_xxx.lib*) corresponding to the TARGET.
-Execute the `make getlibs` command in the *cm4_app* folder to fetch the BSP contents before building the application.

-   After programming, the application starts automatically.
+4. After programming, the application starts automatically.
 Confirm that "IPC Pipes Example" and other text is displayed on the UART terminal.

-4. Press the user button on the kit for a few seconds.
+5. Press the user button on the kit for a few seconds.
 The terminal prints random numbers as shown in Figure 1.
 Messages are printed while the button is pressed on every second.
 Once the button is released, it stops.

    **Figure 1.
 Terminal Message**